 Vanguard is the company I use, and it’s one that tends to be favored among many index fund investors, so that’s what you’ll see here.
 The process should be similar with other brokerages, but the screenshots will obviously look different.

-Backdoor Roth: An Overview
+Backdoor Roth IRA: An Overview

-Money contributed to Roth accounts does not result in a tax deduction, unlike contributions to tax deferred accounts.
-Both Roth and tax deferred accounts benefit from tax-free growth, unlike a taxable account that is subject to tax drag (which can be minimized).
-The Roth dollars, unlike tax deferred dollars, will not be taxed when withdrawn.
+Money contributed to Roth accounts does not result in a tax deduction, unlike contributions to tax-deferred accounts.
+Both Roth and tax-deferred accounts benefit from tax-free growth, unlike a taxable account that is subject to tax drag (which can be minimized).
+The Roth dollars, unlike tax-deferred dollars, will not be taxed when withdrawn.

 One of the first world problems of earning a solid income is the inability to contribute directly to a Roth IRA or a tax-deductible IRA.

-Another important distinction is that a high income does not prevent you from making Roth conversions.
+Another important distinction is that a high income does not currently prevent you from making Roth conversions.
 The income limits were lifted in 2010, and I took advantage by making a Mega Roth conversion when it was believed the income limits would be reinstated.
 However, there are still no income limits, and hence, the backdoor remains wide open.

 Before Attempting a Backdoor Roth

 While income limits are a non-issue for the backdoor, there exists one important prerequisite to be able to properly execute the backdoor Roth.

 You cannot have tax-deferred money in a traditional IRA, SEP IRA, or SIMPLE IRA in your name.

 The list includes traditional IRA, SEP IRA, and SIMPLE IRA, but does not include 401(k), 403(b) or similar accounts.
 If you do hold tax-deferred IRA dollars on 12/31 of the calendar year in which you made the Roth conversion, you’ll be subject to taxes when making your conversion per the pro-rata rule.